Jerome3590/AWS-PGx-Analysis-Setup/emr/emr_studio/drug_feature_importance_pipeline/README.md

 - Removing duplicates or variations of the same drug name.
 - Normalizing drug names (e.g., case formatting, removing special characters).

-This preprocessing step is critical for reducing noise and improving model accuracy.
+This preprocessing step is necessary for reducing noise and improving model accuracy.

 ---